-Azerbaijan’s drones owned the battlefield in Nagorno-Karabakh – and showed future of warfare
+Azerbaijan’s drones owned the battlefield in Nagorno-Karabakh — and showed future of warfare

 The leader of Nagorno-Karabakh Arayik Harutyunyan said Tuesday that all of Nagorno-Karabakh would have been taken “within days” had fighting continued, citing the “very heavy human losses” inflicted by drones.

-Malcolm Davis, a senior analyst at the Australian Strategic Policy Institute, wrote in the Real Clear Defense websitesaid systems such as the kamikaza, or loitering, drones will likely become more prevalent as technology improves and costs go down.
+Malcolm Davis, a senior analyst at the Australian Strategic Policy Institute, wrote in the Real Clear Defense website said systems such as the kamikaza, or loitering, drones will likely become more prevalent as technology improves and costs go down.

 “That’s a potential game-changer for land warfare,” he wrote.